Bookmark saved

 The Confederation had survived through desperation.
 Through sacrifice.
 Through refusing to accept that some things were impossible.

-Now they'd see which approach worked better when the two civilizations collided.
+Now they'd see which approach worked better when whatever was waking in the east forced both civilizations to choose.